dirtybirdnj/vtj-park/README.md

-Domain Parking Page
+verticaltubejig.com parking page
 ============

-A simple, pre-designed placeholder for parking domains.
-The domain name displays dynamically in the center.
+This is a simple page to occupy the www.verticaltubejig.com domain until work is complete on the next.js website.

 ### Screenshot